Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation: Data availability

 \section{Data availability}

-The catalogue of cluster and tidal tail members is available in electronic form at the CDS via anonymous ftp to \href{https://cdsarc.u-strasbg.fr}{cdsarc.u-strasbg.fr (130.79.128.5)} or via \href{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}.
+Table members.dat is only available in electronic form at the CDS via anonymous ftp to \href{https://cdsarc.u-strasbg.fr/}{cdsarc.u-strasbg.fr} (130.79.128.5) or via \href{https://cdsarc.cds.unistra.fr/viz-bin/qcat?J/A+A/}{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}.